 Procedures; support agreements (R.C.
-184.112, 184.113, 184.114, 184.115, and 184.14).
-Under the act, the Commission must establish a competitive process for making awards of support, which process is designed to fund the research and development projects that have the most merit.
-The Commission, on completion of that process, is then required to make a recommendation to the Controlling Board asking for approval to award support for the research and development projects selected by the Commission.
-Additionally, each individual, public and private entity, agency, and institution, private company or organization, partnership, business trust, or other business entity or venture, research organization, or combination or consortium of any of them that the Controlling Board approves to receive support is required to enter into an agreement governing the use of the support for the project.
+184.112, 184.113, 184.114.
+184.115, and 184.14).
+Under the bill, the Commission must establish a competitive process for making awards of support, which process is designed to fund the research and development projects that have the most merit.
+Additionally, each individual, public and private entity, agency, and institution, private company or organization, research organization, or combination or consortium of any of them that the Commission selects to receive support is required to enter into an agreement governing the use of the support for the project.
 The agreement is to contain terms the Commission determines to be necessary, including a statement that any support given by the Commission may be used to pay costs of or in support of or related to research and development purposes, such as capital formation, direct operating costs, costs of research and facilities (including interests in real property), and support for public and private institutions of higher education, research organizations or institutions, and private sector entities.

-If the Commission intends to award support for a research and development project to an individual or private entity, agency, institution, company, partnership, business trust, or other business entity or venture, or organization, the agreement governing the use of the support must include the requirements that the project primarily benefit Ohio and, if the recipient of the support is not an in-state entity, that it will become an in-state entity not later than six months after entering into the agreement.
-A recipient of support that violates these requirements forfeits the support and must repay the support amount or the equivalent in money plus interest to the Commission.
-If all or a portion of the support forfeited is other than in the form of a grant, recovery of the support is to be governed by the agreement.
+If the Commission intends to award a grant for a research and development project to an individual or private entity, agency, institution, or organization, the agreement governing the use of the grant must include the requirements that the project primarily benefit Ohio and, if the recipient of the grant is not an in-state entity, that it will become an in-state entity not later than six months after entering into the agreement.
+A grant recipient that violates these requirements forfeits the grant and must repay the grant amount plus interest to the Commission.1